arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ML-anomaly-detection-app-note/content.md

 ## Introduction

 Motor health is crucial for ensuring the efficiency and reliability of industrial systems.
 Undetected performance anomalies can lead to costly downtime, unplanned maintenance, and even complete system failure.
-By closely monitoring deviations in motor operating patterns, it becomes possible to perform preventive maintenance and address potential issues before they escalate.
+By closely monitoring deviations in motor operating patterns, it is possible to perform preventive maintenance and address potential issues before they escalate.
 For instance, an increase in motor vibration outside normal operating parameters may indicate the need for maintenance, helping to prevent breakdowns and ensure continued operation.
 The rise of connected technologies has made real-time monitoring of motor behavior more accessible and effective, enabling proactive maintenance and improved operational performance in industrial environments.

 ![ML for Detecting Anomalies System Thumbnail](assets/thumbnail.png)